-If the decision of the IEP team is to assess the student through the Florida Standards Alternate Assessment, the parents of the student must be informed that their child's achievement will be measured based on alternate academic achievement standards, and that the decision must be documented on the IEP.
+If the decision of the IEP team is to assess the student through the Florida Alternate Assessment, the parents of the student must be informed that their child's achievement will be measured based on alternate academic achievement standards, and that the decision must be documented on the IEP.
 The IEP must include a statement of why the alternate assessment is appropriate and why the student cannot participate in the general assessment.
+The parents or guardians of the student must provide written consent for instruction on alternate achievement standards and participation in the FAA on an annual basis.